neondatabase/website/content/docs/conceptual-guides/branching.md

     -	Test potentially destructive queries before deploying them to production
     -	Test schema changes
     -	Run tests on real data &mdash; branching eliminates the need to hydrate a test database
-    -	Run tests in parallel on separate branches, each with it own a dedicated compute
+    -	Run tests in parallel on separate branches, each with its own dedicated compute

 - **Staging**
     - Create a staging database by branching your production data